-1. Introduction
+1. INTRODUCTION

 Here we introduce the concept of the Pattern Diagnostic System.
 This is an approach to the practical application of pattern languages.
 The online system diagnoses users through a series of questions based on a pattern language, and provides results of the questionnaire visually mapped out.
 The system gives users a new perspective on how well they are performing the specific actions the pattern language states, and provides them with findings on how they can improve.
 Through the repetitive use of the diagnostic system, users will be able to gain piecemeal growth, and improve their skills based on the pattern language.
-The system in this paper will use the Learning Patterns [1][2], a pattern language for supporting learning, as the first prototype1 of the system, but keep note that the general idea of the Pattern Diagnostics System is flexible and can be applied to any other pattern languages.
+The system in this paper will use the Learning Patterns (Iba et al. 2009, Iba and Miyake 2010), a pattern language for supporting learning, as the first prototype of the system, but keep note that the general idea of the Pattern Diagnostics System is flexible and can be applied to any other pattern languages.

-2. Background
+2. BACKGROUND